aasshishh/http_facade_server/CODE_DESIGN.md

 *   **Load Testing in Staging:** Simulate production load and unreliability (e.g., slow/failing backends, unavailable Redis) in a staging environment with identical resource constraints.
 This helps trigger OOMs or performance bottlenecks before hitting production.
 *   **Local Profiling:** Before deploying significant changes, use local profiling tools (Valgrind/Massif for memory, perf for CPU) under simulated load/error conditions to identify potential leaks or performance hotspots that might only manifest under pressure.
 *   **Iterative Configuration Tuning:** Based on metrics and monitoring, adjust configuration parameters (e.g., thread count, backend timeouts, `InMemoryCache` size) and redeploy to observe the impact on stability and performance.
-*   **Optimize CPU-Intensive Operations:** Identify and optimize CPU-bound tasks within I/O completion handlers to prevent starving the event loop.
-Areas to review include:
-    *   Manual query parameter parsing loops.
-    *   JSON parsing (`nlohmann::json::parse`) and serialization (`.dump()`).
-    *   Complex logic within cache interactions.
-    *   Consider offloading very heavy CPU work to a separate thread pool if necessary.
-*   **Minimize String Manipulation Overhead:** Reduce frequent string allocations and copies, which can impact performance.
-    *   Utilize `std::string_view` where appropriate for non-owning string access.
-    *   Pre-allocate string capacity (e.g., with `reserve()`) when building strings if the approximate size is known.
-    *   Evaluate efficient string formatting alternatives (e.g., `fmtlib` or C++20 `std::format`) for performance-critical paths.
-*   **Analyze Mutex Contention:** While current mutex usage (e.g., for `active_client_sessions_` or `tripped_backends_`) is likely not a bottleneck, monitor for potential contention under extreme load.
-If identified by profiling, explore more granular locking or concurrent data structures.
-*   **Leverage Profiling Tools:** Systematically use profiling tools to pinpoint actual performance bottlenecks ("hot spots") rather than relying on assumptions.
-    *   **Linux:** `perf` (for CPU, events), `gprof` (call graph), Valgrind (`callgrind` for CPU, `cachegrind` for cache simulation, `Massif` for heap).
-    *   **Windows:** Visual Studio's built-in performance profiler, Intel VTune Profiler.
-    *   Focus optimization efforts on areas identified by these tools for the most significant impact.